eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins.md

 The code to gather and display your info only runs on your machine and never by a Eusebius.Tech server; your info goes directly from Facebook servers to your browser.

-Client-side JavaScript code for the Facebook login is included in this GitHub repo.
 I would have added a Twitter login demo but OAuth restricts this from being purely client-side.
+Client-side JavaScript code for the Facebook login is included in this GitHub repo:

+{% include github-repo.html repo=eugenius1/social-login-demos %}